alexnel/VolImage/READ_ME.txt

 			./VolImage <imageBase> -d sliceIDi sliceIDj output_file_name To extract imgage along rows for all slices:
 			./VolImage <imageBase> -g rowID
+To determine the number of bytes used and number of images:
+			./VolImage <imageBase>

 where 	<imageBase> is  the  the prefix for the file sequence
 	output_file_name is the file that the results will be written to